ianhellstrom/rtfd/source/sql/plans.rst

 SQL statements with different hash values can obviously have the `same plan`_, which means that their plan hash values are equal.
 Please note that the plan hash value is merely an `indicator`_ of similar operations on database objects: filter and access predicates, which we shall discuss in more detail, are not part of the plan hash value calculation.

-For hard parses, the next station on the SQL compiler line is the query optimizer.
+For hard parses, the next station on the :term:`SQL compiler` line is the query optimizer.
 The query optimizer, or just optimizer, is the "built-in database software that determines the most efficient way to execute a SQL statement".
 The optimizer is also known as the cost-based optimizer (CBO), and it consists of the query transformer, the estimator, and the plan generator:

 * The query transformer "decides whether to rewrite a user query to generate a better query plan, merges views, and performs subquery unnesting".
 * The estimator "uses statistics [from the data dictionary] to estimate the selectivity, cardinality, and cost of execution plans.
   The main goal of the estimator is to estimate the overall cost of an execution plan".
 * The plan generator "tries out different possible plans for a given query so that the query optimizer can choose the plan with the lowest cost.
-It explores different plans for a query block by trying out different access paths, join methods, and join orders".
+It explores different plans for a query block by trying out different :term:`access paths <access path>`, join methods, and join orders".
 The optimizer also evaluates expressions, and it can convert correlated subqueries into equivalent join statements or vice versa.

 What the optimizer does, in a nutshell, is apply fancy heuristics to figure out the best way to execute your query: it calculates alternate routes from your screen through the database back to your screen, and picks the best one.
 By default Oracle tries to minimize the `estimated resource usage`_ (i.e. maximize the throughput), which depends on I/O, CPU, memory, the number of rows returned, and the size of the initial data sets.